cosmic-api/teleport/README.md

 Status
 ======

-A new [specification](http://www.teleport-json.org/spec/latest/) has been submitted as [an Internet Draft](https://datatracker.ietf.org/doc/draft-boronine-teleport/) on Nov 10, 2014.
+The latest [specification](http://www.teleport-json.org/spec/latest/) has been submitted as [an Internet Draft](https://datatracker.ietf.org/doc/draft-boronine-teleport/) on Dec 5, 2014.
 It is implemented as a [Python library](http://www.teleport-json.org/python/latest/).

 Build Instructions
 ==================